Maryland DUI Medical Attention

 A person’s life and well-being always take priority.
 A person should not refuse medical attention simply to avoid evidence being taken against them if they truly need medical assistance.

-A person who receives medical attention should contact a Maryland DUI lawyer.
+A person who receives medical attention after a DUI arrest should contact a DUI attorney.
 First, medical records are very complicated to read and understand, and the information in those medical records must be properly admissible in court for the information to be used for or against them.

-Only a DUI lawyer who understands the rules of evidence can make proper arguments in court to have those pieces of information admitted on a person’s behalf successfully.
+Only a lawyer who understands the rules of evidence can make proper arguments in court to have those pieces of information admitted on a person’s behalf successfully.
+Call today to learn more.